wolfspelz/JsonPath/README.md

 JsonPath
 ========

 Goal: extract values from JSON with single line expressions and simple CLR objects without using foreach/if contructs.
-Just like XPath fpr XML, but for JSON and type safe.
+Just like XPath for XML, but for JSON and type safe.

 Extract the 42 from:

     [ "first", "second", { "aString": "Hello World", "aNumber": 42 } ]

-With C# expressions:
+With C# expression:

+    var json = new Node(data);
-    int fourtytwo = root[2]["aNumber"];
+    int fourtytwo = json[2]["aNumber"];

 If you want to be more verbose: